This is a fun way to practise comparative adjectives and superlatives using Venn diagrams.

 Give each student a copy of the diagram.
-In pairs, students discuss where on the chart each adjective should be written; in the left or right circles, or in the middle if the adjective applies to both categories.
+In pairs, students discuss where on the chart each adjective should be written; i.e. in the left or right circles, or in the middle if the adjective belongs in both categories.
 When everyone has finished, go through the adjectives and see if everyone agrees with their position.
 If students are unsure of the meaning of a word, they should ask you or each other, or look it up.

-Give students a die and a copy of the dice comparisons sheet (it’s fine if this is printed on the back of the Venn diagram).
+First, use some of the adjectives to review the grammar rules for making comparative adjectives.
+Then give students a die and a copy of the dice comparisons sheet (I usually just print it on the other side of the Venn diagram).

 A DIY twist

-Instead of giving the students pre-selected vocabulary to sort through, you could instead give them a blank Venn diagram with only the two category headers written in.
-The students must now try to find adjectives or other related words for each circle, as well as some adjectives which can be applied to both topics.
+Instead of giving the students pre-selected vocabulary to sort through, instead, give them a blank Venn diagram with only the two category headers written in.
+The students must now try to find adjectives or other related words for each circle, as well as some which apply to both categories.